rrmckinney/fwx-wind/docs/source/code.md

 #define VaneOffset 0 // define the offset for caclulating wind direction
 ```

-Set variables for the sketch.
+Next, we will set the variables for the sketch.

 ```
 volatile bool isSampleRequired; // this is set every 2.5sec to generate wind speed